-UCHI offers the possibility for a small group of faculty members (between four and ten, and may include graduate students) to organize workshops, seminars, and study groups.
+UCHI offers the possibility for a small group of faculty members (between four and ten, and may include graduate students) to organize workshops, seminars, and working groups.
 Participants will discuss readings and/or share their research.
 Funds to pay for reading materials, other meeting materials, and visits by regional scholars vary by the size and needs of the group, but are capped at $1500.

 - Subject Area

 - Purpose of the workshop

 - Budget (items may include: copying, book purchases, travel for visiting scholars, food expenses)

 Support is for one academic year; a report of the group’s accomplishments is due at the end of the academic year (May 15).
 To continue the working group, reapplication should be submitted in May for support in the following year.

 Click here to read about the experiences and advice of three past working group organizers

 Cathy J. Schlund-Vials: This group was initially “born” as a result of a serendipitous meeting with Harry van der Hulst (Professor, Department of Linguistics).
 Harry and I met at a College of Liberal Arts and Sciences fall semester “open house.”
 I was the faculty representative for the Asian and Asian American Studies Institute; as part of our “display,” I had a number of graphic novels authored by Asian American artists/writers.
 Harry was the representative for Linguistics; we chatted and realized that we were both quite interested in graphic narrative, though we came to the topic from entirely different perspectives and disciplines.
 This cross-disciplinary discussion led to a much more expansive vision intended to bring together in dialogic fashion a variety of UConn scholars (at the graduate and faculty levels, from multiple departments and units).
 Indeed, as we discussed the idea of a “comics” study group with colleagues, it quickly became apparent that a number of individuals were doing research in this area.